EN

 Getting There:

-The cathedral is located directly next to Cologne Main Station (Köln Hauptbahnhof) and is easily accessible by public transportation.
-Nearby parking is available at Dom Parkhaus, Brückenstraße, and Philharmonie.
+The location of cologne cathedral is directly next to Cologne Main Station (Köln Hauptbahnhof) and is easily accessible by public transportation.
+If you are driving, parking near cologne cathedral is available at Dom Parkhaus, Brückenstraße, and Philharmonie.

 Visitor Tip